 Or maybe you’ve seen others ask what does tilee stand for during safety training.
 In short, TILEE stands for the five main things you should think about before moving anything.
 Each one helps you make safer, smarter decisions in seconds.

-Manual handling injuries are among the most common workplace issues in the UK — but they’re also among the easiest to prevent when you understand T.I.L.E.E.
-This guide breaks it down clearly, giving you expert insights, practical examples, and easy steps to apply T.I.L.E.E in real life.
-Whether you’re lifting boxes, supporting patients, or setting up a classroom, this method keeps things safe, efficient, and stress-free.
+Manual handling injuries remain a major workplace safety concern in the UK — but they’re also among the easiest to prevent when you understand T.I.L.E.E.
+This guide breaks it down clearly, giving you expert insights, practical examples and easy steps to apply T.I.L.E.E in real life.
+Whether you’re lifting boxes, supporting patients, or setting up a classroom, this method keeps things safe, efficient and stress-free.

 What Does T.I.L.E.E Stand For?